 - Like all steaks and roasts, it's important to let the meat rest before you slice it.
 If you cut into it right away, juices will escape into the cutting board, and the steak will not be as juicy.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+- You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them covered in the microwave at 50% power, or use them cold in a salad.
-You can also place the leftovers in freezer bags and freeze them for up to three months.
+You can also place the cooled leftovers in freezer bags and freeze them for up to three months.
 Thaw them overnight in the fridge.

 Nutrition per Serving